boardzilla/boardzilla-docs/docs/introduction/getting-started.md

 go build -o bz cmd/bz/main.go
 ```

-After building you'll need to place the `bz` somewhere in your path.
+After building you'll need to place the `bz` binary in your path.